Category

 You don’t need to find a bunch of weird or novel exercises in order to maintain some semblance of fitness.
 In fact, by controlling your calories intake and balancing the amount of nutrients such as Protein, Carbohydrates and Fats in your daily diet routine, you can definitely maintain your mass while still achieving fat loss.
 Based on Scientific research, it’s also recommended an average daily intake of 30 (female)/35 (male) calories per Kilogram of Body Weight to maintain the weight in individuals from 20 to 30 years old who exercise moderately (home workout) 3 to 5 times per week.

 In order to maintain your Muscle Mass, the most used way to divide this total amount of calories by the nutrients you should intake daily macronutrient of 40:40:20 (Protein:Carbs:Fat).
-As per science we know that, a gram of carbohydrate and protein contains 4 calories each, and a gram of fat, though, contains 9 calories.
-Therefore, Mr. Leonardo also give an example of a calculation on daily macronutrients intake with the sample reference as follow :
+As per science we know that a gram of carbohydrate and protein contains 4 calories each, and a gram of fat, though, contains 9 calories.
+Therefore, Mr. Leonardo also gives an example of a calculation on daily macronutrients intake with the sample reference as follow:

 Female who has total Body Weight 60KG (aged between 20 to 30 years old)